-West Mids born broadcaster Brad Baker reveals life lessons in frank & revealing interview
+West Mids born TV & radio star Brad Baker reveals life lessons in frank interview

 He talks honestly and openly about how he became materialistic and what that taught him.
 He also shares how what he thought happiness was, wasn’t happiness at all.
 He explores what it is to be self-confident and how he achieved that.